Jaymon/.vim/README.md

 This is here for my convenience so I can easily keep my vim environment consistent across multiple machines.

+There are some original things though that might be useful for people, like the `commentify` plugin to easily comment/uncomment lines of code, and the `syntax/php.vim` file that I think is easier to understand than the traditional php syntax file.

 -------------------------------------------------------------------------------

 ## Plugins